PreciousNosiphoDonkrag/Supervised-Machine-Learning/Naive_Bayes_2/readme.md

   from the data.
 - They are set before training and remain constant during training.
 - Hyperparameters control aspects of the learning process and model complexity.
-- Example: the alpha parameter for naive-Baye classifier (will be discussed later)
+- Example: the alpha parameter for naive-Baye classifier (will be discussed below)

 ### Alpha parameter in Multinomial Naive Baye Classifer
  the alpha parameter (commonly denoted as α) is a smoothing parameter used for